 What are your innovation plans for this product or service?

-For the former, discuss how long it has been a part of your company, any significant historical developments, any industry awards or use of technology or advanced sustainability elements that differentiate you.
+For the former, discuss how long it has been a part of your company, any significant historical developments, any industry awards, or the use of technology or advanced sustainability elements that differentiate you.

 If it’s a new product or service, give your business plan readers information about where it is in its development, what else is required to bring it to completion (and ready to sell), and when you expect to roll it out.

 Develop Strategic Innovation Roadmap

 Whether your offerings are currently in the market or they’re under development, to remain competitive, you need a strategic roadmap plan to guide their continued innovation over time, offering customers thoughtful and innovative new solutions to delight and introduce them to your broader product and service offering.

 Ideally, you would want to include an innovation roadmap for each product or service that you offer customers.

 For each overarching category, describe how this helps your customers and articulate how your product offering or services fit into the marketplace and how you plan to develop it to stay ahead of your competitors.